-More about choosing frizz-smoothing hair products :
+More about controlling frizz with your hair products :

 I find that if my hair is kept healthy, it really reduces the need for frequent trims, and that right there can save you anywhere from $20 to $80, depending on how expensive your salon is.

 How do you dry your hair for maximum frizz control?

 First off, try drying your hair with an old, soft cotton t-shirt instead of your bath towel.
 We often use a towel to wring out excess moisture when we step out of the shower.
 Or some may even wrap their hair on the top of their head in a towel-turbin.

 The problem is that most towels are made of a rougher terry cloth type of material that can really rough up the cuticle, especially if you squeeze the hair over and over in an effort to remove the excess water.

 While this may reduce blow drying time, it certainly doesn’t help with frizz.
 Using an old t-shirt doesn’t create friction because it is such a soft, closely knit material.
 You can still wring out a lot of excess moisture, reduce drying time and reduce frizz to boot by using this method.